robbyt/go-supervisor/examples/custom_middleware/README.md

 - Creating a custom middleware that transforms HTTP responses
 - Using built-in middleware from the httpserver package
-- Proper middleware ordering and composition
+- Correct middleware ordering and composition
 - Separation of concerns between middleware layers

 ## Key Components